RichardD2/NTFS-Streams/README.md

 * The *Trinet.Core.IO.Ntfs* folder contains the source code.
 * The *doc* folder contains the documentation and FxCop project.
-* The *binaries* folder contains the compiled assembly.
 * The *other* folder contains a compatibility wrapper for the original version of this code, and a sample to recursively delete the "Zone.Identifier" stream from all files in a given path.